FederatedAI/FATE/pipeline/README.md

 Therefore two modules are connected when output of one module is set to be input of another module.
 By tracing how one data set is processed through FATE modules in a task, we can see that a FATE job is in fact formed by a sequence of tasks.
 For example, in the [mini demo](./pipeline-mini-demo.py) above, guest's data is first read in by `Reader`, then loaded into `DataIO`.
-Overlapping ids between guest and host is then found by running data through `Intersection`.
+Overlapping ids between guest and host are then found by running data through `Intersection`.
 Finally, `HeteroLR` model is run on the data.
-Each of the listed modules run a small task with the data, and together they accomplish a model training job.
+Each of the listed modules run a small task with the data, and together they constitute a model training job.

 Beyond the given mini demo, a job may include multiple data sets and models.
 For more pipeline examples, please refer to [demos](./demo/).